The Power of Music at Universities

 That’s how to make a song important for a university.

 Here’s how this works.

 Jimmy Dunne takes the school songs (could be the Alma Mater, Fight Song, or University Anthem) and re-imagines and re-records them.
 It might be bringing the university band into the studio near the university — and layering the track.
 It might be recording the Alma Mater with the best vocal group on campus in a studio — and creating an entire production around it.
 It might be starting from scratch.
 It might be engaging a famous alumni music artist — to sing the vocals.

 After that, the next step is recording a number of instrumental versions in every style imaginable, (heroic, contemporary, heartfelt, driving, etc.) at every length.
 Some at 4 minutes.
 Some at 4 seconds.

-Suddenly, your university has a Music Library with incredible, diverse, contemporary arrangements and recordings.
+Suddenly, your university has a Music Library (a University Songbook) with incredible, diverse, contemporary arrangements and recordings.

 The recordings will instantly pop up everywhere.
 In advertising.
 Promotions.
 School events.
 Public speaking events as university dignitaries enter/exit stages.
 Videos at university and alumni fundraising events.
 Online fundraising campaigns.
 Student and faculty recruiting videos.
 Audio logos behind graphic logos.
 The versions will spread like wildfire on Facebook.
 Instagram.
 Twitter.
 Websites.
 Youtube.

 Most universities’ videos live on a Youtube Channel — with millions of yearly plays.
 Almost always, the music under the videos is stock music — with no emotional connection to the university.